Siegmund duality for physicists: a bridge between spatial and first-passage properties of continuous and discrete time stochastic processes: Illustration of the duality relation for Brownian motion

 \subsection{Derivation of the duality relation for Brownian motion using the Fokker-Planck equation}

-In this Appendix, we give the derivation of Sec.~\ref{ContinuousProof} in the simple case of a diffusing particle subjected to a force $f(x)$, with space-dependent diffusing constant $T(x)$ and hard walls at $a$ and $b$.
+In this Appendix, we give the derivation of Sec.~\ref{ContinuousProof} in the simple case of a diffusing particle subjected to a force $f(x)$, with space-dependent {\red diffusion coefficient} $T(x)$ and hard walls at $a$ and $b$.
 We start from the Fokker-Planck equation for the particle density (with the It\=o convention)

 Introducing the cumulative distribution $\tilde \Phi(x,t|b)=\int_a^x dy \tilde P(y,t|b)$ and using that $\tilde P(x,t|b)=\partial_x \tilde \Phi(x,t|b)$ we have

 The zero-flux boundary condition at $x=a$ (as well as at $x=b$) reads